sdiehl/wiwinwlh/tutorial.md

 $ stack install hlint
 ```

-To check the set of dependencies:
+To check the set of dependencies, run:

 ```bash
 $ stack list-dependencies
 ```

-Just as with Cabal project the build and debug process can be orchestrated using
+Just as with ``cabal``,  the build and debug process can be orchestrated using
-``stack`` commands.
+``stack`` commands:

 ```bash
 $ stack build                 # Build a cabal target